-Dental fillings can fix teeth that have been damaged by holes.
-Additionally, teeth that are cracked, chipped, or severely worn down can be fixed with these dental fillings.
+Dental fillings can restore teeth that have been damaged by holes.
+These dental fillings can also repair teeth that are badly worn down, chipped, or broken.

 There are various materials that will closely mimic the look and feel of the natural tooth, creating a nearly indiscernible restoration of the original tooth’s appearance and strength.
 Dentists have used mercury filling to repair teeth for more than 50 years.
 However, mercury can fall out and crack your teeth with any drastic temperature change.
 They are also easy to spot when you open your mouth because of being dark-colored.